yashtazor/Dyte-Assignment/README.md

 # Dyte Assignment

 This project has been made as an assignment for Dyte's recruitment process.
-I chose the topic of **Backend** wherein we were required to build a **Webhooks Microservice**.
+I chose the topic of **Backend** wherein we were required to build a **Webhooks Microservice using Molecular JS and Express JS**.

 ## Libraries Required

-These libraries are needed to be installed to run this project successfully.
+The following libraries were used

 * Express
 * Nodemon